Forced air wood furnaces and the Emissions Rule

 Q: What is the industry reaction to the final rule?

-A: The EPA has proceeded to implement a two-step compliance rule.
-There is general consensus that step one will be attainable on all or at least most all affected product types now that manufacturers have added time for R&D and the testing labs will have time to become more familiar with the Canadian Standard CSA B415.1-10 test method and testing of large furnaces.
+A: The EPA has implemented a two-step compliance rule.
+There is general consensus that step one will be attainable on all or at least most all affected product types now that manufacturers have added time for R&D and the testing labs will have time to become more familiar with the Canadian Standard CSA B415.1-10 test method and testing of large wood furnaces.
 We are grateful that the EPA listened to our (the industry) concerns on coming into compliance upon promulgation of the final rule and we are more comfortable with taking the time that we need to design and develop products that not only will comply with the new emissions standard, but will also comply with the Safety Standards for safe operation of the products.

 Q: Will Alpha American Company continue to offer the YUKON furnace products after the emissions rule comes into effect?